Tribler/trustchain-superapp/detoks/README.md

 * `files`: list of files that are contained in the torrent.
 * `downloadedBytes`: total number of bytes that have been downloaded from the torrent since it started.

-It also displays torrent profile metrics as mentioned in [ProfileGossiper](#profilegossiper):
+It also displays torrent profile metrics as mentioned in [TorrentGossiper](#torrentgossiper):
 * `watchTime`
 * `hopCount`
 * `duration`